-With such clear benefits, you’d think creativity would be a high priority for most business, right?
-They’d spend a lot of time on it.
+With such clear benefits, you’d think creativity would be a high priority for businesses, right?
+That they’d spend a lot of time on it.

-But, no. In reality most business spend very little time on creative thinking.
+But, no. In reality, most spend very little time on creative thinking.

 Creative thinking #1 - Define key roles

 But it’s not always clear who should be involved.
 And what you them to do.